jenkinsci/customizable-header-plugin/README.md

 Optionally an additional title can be shown after a separator.

 ## CSS classes assigned to the different elements
-To style the header you can specify your own css file.
+To style the header beyond changing colors you can specify your own css file.
 Following code snippet shows the basic layout of the header and the relevant classes and ids used in the plugin.
 ```
 <header class="page-header custom-header__page">